jasikpark/unofficial-distractible-scoreboard/src/episodes/S1E12-Kids-Are-Stupid.md

 host: "Mark"
 presenters: ["Bob", "Wade"]
 winner: "Bob"
+titles:
+  - title: "The hurt in the woods & yard darts should not exist"
+    character: "Bob"
+  - title: "?"
+    character: "Wade"
 description: "The guys trade stories about how dumb kids can be: from inventing stupid games, to playing with banned toys, to somehow making it through all of it without a scratch."
 scores:
   - score: 0